-In 2004, there was no little India in Harris Park.
+In 2004, there was no Little India in Harris Park.
 There was just one grocer, a sweets shop and a restaurant, Billu’s.

-In Punjab, tandoori chicken is almost always eaten with flatbread.
-Here most tables will have tandoor-baked naan with dinner or, if it’s breakfast, bhatura (a puffy, fried flatbread) or cauliflower, paneer or potato-stuffed paratha (a buttery, dense pancake-like bread).
+Here, most tables will have tandoor-baked naan with dinner or, if it’s breakfast, bhatura (a puffy, fried flatbread) or cauliflower, paneer or potato-stuffed paratha (a buttery, dense pancake-like bread).

 For those looking to try some North Indian dishes they’re not familiar with, ask for chicken kadhai (a mild, thick curry cooked with onion and capsicum), spiced kabab skewers or fish amritsari (a spiced, battered fish popular on the Punjab streets).
-“People in Punjab love fish amritsari, it’s everywhere.
-That and dal tadka, with yellow lentils, are very famous,” says Singh.